 Cybersecurity Job Outlook

 If there ever was a time to enter the cybersecurity field, it’s now.
 With cyber threats and attacks continuing to increase, the demand for cybersecurity professionals is far outpacing the supply.
-Projections by industry analyst Cybersecurity Ventures indicate there will be 3.5 million unfilled cybersecurity jobs globally by 2021, up from one million positions in 2014.
+The (ISC)2 (System Security Certification Consortium) Cybersecurity Workforce Study states that in 2021 there were over 2.72 million unfilled cybersecurity jobs globally.

-Looking specifically at the position of information security analyst, the U.S. Bureau of Labor Statistics reports job growth of 32%, much faster than in other industries.
-The BLS cites an annual median salary of $98,350 for information security analysts, noting that the highest 10 percent earned more than $156,580.
+Looking specifically at the position of information security analyst, the U.S. Bureau of Labor Statistics reports job growth of 33%, much faster than in other industries.
+The BLS cites an annual median salary of $102,600 for information security analysts, noting that the highest 10% earned more than $165,920.

 Where are the Jobs Concentrated?